ocaml/v2.ocaml.org/site/learn/tutorials/set.md

 ```ocamltop
 module SS = Set.Make(String);;
 ```
-To create a set you need to start somewhere so here is the empty set
+To create a set you need to start somewhere so here is the empty set:

 ```ocamltop
 let s = SS.empty;;